2020-2023

 A bargaining unit member shall have the right to respond to any material contained in the personnel file and the response shall become a part of the file.

-The bargaining unit member may request and receive one (1) copy of any material, except privileged information, contained in the member’s personnel file.
+The bargaining unit member may request and receive one (1) copy of any material, except privileged information, contained in their personnel file.
 The copy will be made at the expense of the bargaining unit member.

 5.6 Working Environment